pootlepress/ppb-mobile-editing/README.md

 ## Just these two things to get started quickly

-1. Change `ppb-addon-boilerplate.php` and `class-ppb-addon-boilerplate.php` to something like `your-awesome-addon.php` and `class-your-awesome-addon.php`
+1. Change `ppb-mobile-editing.php` and `class-ppb-mobile-editing.php` to something like `your-awesome-addon.php` and `class-your-awesome-addon.php`
 2. Do following search and replace through your entire project

 Search For | Replace With
 -----------|-------------
-Pootle_Page_Builder_Addon_Boilerplate | Your_Awesome_Addon
+PPB_Mobile_Editing | Your_Awesome_Addon
-Pootle Page Builder Addon Boilerplate | Your Awesome Addon class-ppb-addon-boilerplate.php | class-your-awesome-addon.php
+PPB Mobile Editing | Your Awesome Addon class-ppb-mobile-editing.php | class-your-awesome-addon.php
-ppb-addon-boilerplate | ppb-your-awesome-addon
+ppb-mobile-editing | ppb-your-awesome-addon

 ##Documentation